verrazzano/verrazzano/tools/scripts/README.md

 ## Load the Images

-Before running the script that pushes images to your private registry, execute `docker login [SERVER]` with your credentials.
+Before running the `vz-registry-image-helper.sh` script that pushes images to your private registry, execute `docker login [SERVER]` with your credentials.

 For use with the examples in this document, define the following variables with respect to your target registry and repository: